MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 There will be queries that Sasho does not completely understand, due to the language models missing some type of information.
 In these instances, users can annotate on a query.
 The process to do this is described below:

 In this same example, the word ‘workers’ and ‘know’ is not recognized.
 We’ll focus on ‘workers.’
 ‘Workers’ needs to be classified as a synonym of ‘employee’, which is where the tool can help.
-Sasho has already tried to infer that ‘workers’ is ‘employees’ in the interpretations, but this will help further improve the language model.
+Sasho has already tried to infer that ‘workers’ is ‘employees’ in the interpretations, but this annotatation will help further improve the language model.

 ![GoodInterprets2](media/conversationalai-tooling/goodinterpret.png)